InduwaraSMPN/azure-vm-backstage-app/PHASE_3_DOCKER_INTEGRATION_SUMMARY.md

 ## Conclusion

-Phase 3 successfully delivers a production-ready Docker integration with comprehensive monitoring, configuration management, and error handling.
+Phase 3 successfully delivers a production-ready Docker integration with **GitHub integration via Octokit**, external network access, comprehensive monitoring, configuration management, and error handling.
 The implementation provides a solid foundation for running containerized applications in Backstage with enterprise-grade reliability and observability.